jepugs/Fn/README.md

 This is a one man show, and I have a busy life.
 Progress happens at unpredictable intervals.

 The big goal right now is to get the entire core language implemented.
-It's actually already *mostly* implemented, but I've decided to rewrite the entire compiler, because I think a different architecture would better accommodate macros.
-I'm also improving the error handling and tidying up the parser while I go.
-This is happening in the llir-rewrite branch.

-I can't give reliable time estimates, but the rewritten compiler is nearly in a functional state (albeit one that only supports a subset of Fn).
-The virtual machine and allocator are pretty much done, so once I get the compiler sorted out I'll just be on to the standard library.
+I'm really close to this.
+I just rewrote the compiler and interpreter pipeline to incorporate macroexpansion and accommodate the more difficult special forms.
+In particular, I've already implemented `dollar-fn`, which I expected to be the most difficult of the special forms.

+The missing pieces right now are:
+- a good frontend
+- a couple of special forms
+- the import system
+- a few details around macroexpansion
+- a proper installation procedure in the CMake files
+- standard library (gotta rework the FFI one more time)
+- test suites for most parts of the interpreter

+This will bring us up to an 0.1 release candidate.
+Once I'm done with this stuff, I'll probably get straight to work on pattern matching and data structure features for Fn, since those are very important.
+Other priorities include coming up with a good format to serialize Fn bytecode, adding more I/O stuff to the standard library, and separating the virtual machine into a separate program so I can try to force it into microcontroller RAM.
+We'll see how that goes :p.

 ## Building Fn